Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 2. Examination of discharge from the eyes.
 The material is studied in the laboratory.
 This allows you to determine the presence of infection.

-Treatment Methods
+Treatment methods

-Specialists appoint antibacterial drugs:
+Specialists prescribe antibacterial drugs:

 • chloramphenicol solution 0.25%;

-• miramistin solution 0.01%;
+• Miramistin solution 0.01%;

-• sulfacyl sodium solution 10%.
+• sodium sulfacyl solution 10%.

 These drugs are used in the form of drops.
 They are diluted with water before use.